davidcroll/nextclade/docs/Nextclade_FAQ.md

 The nextstrain team maintains a discussion forum at discussion.nextstrain.org.
 You can post your questions there.
 For bugs in the software or feature requests, please open an issue on  [GitHub](https://github.com/nextstrain/nextclade/issues).

 ## Can I use my own tree?

 Yes, you can specify your own tree, reference sequence, and quality control settings in the advanced mode.
 Your phylogenetic tree can be generated using the `augur` pipeline.

 ## Is Nextclade available for other pathogens and microorganisms, too?

 Nextclade works for other pathogens, but you have to specify your own reference sequences, trees, and annotations.
 Only SARS-CoV-2 data is currently provided as a default.
 We plan to provide support for other pathogens in the future.

 # Output files

+Depending on your needs and post-processing, you can download the result files either as CSV/TSV, JSON or auspice-JSON files.
+For a quick glances at the results, CSV/TSV is usually the best choice.

 ## CSV/TSV outputs

 CSV and TSV are text files with tabular data.
 Columns are either separated with commas or semicolons (CSV) or tabs (TSV).
 CSV and TSV are compatible with any spreadsheet application.
 To use these files, make sure to select:

 * the proper text encoding (UTF-8 and ISO-8859-1 are the most common)
 * the kind of separator - comma, semicolon, tab...
 * and how strings (character values) are indicated.
 Usually, strings are delimited with "..." (double quotes).